Prime Minister Jacinda Ardern holds first post-Cabinet press conference of the year

 He said there were examples of life insurers "ripping off or rorting consumers", as one reporter categorised it.

-Robertson said the Reserve Bank and the FMA had given companies time to respond but he said naming and shaming would be an opotion if they didn't get into line.
+Robertson said the Reserve Bank and the FMA had given companies time to respond but he said naming and shaming would be an option if they didn't get into line.

 Ardern said the report would shake people's faith in the industry.